OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ##### Other Parameters
 Index attributes have other parameters for partitioning and other configuration objects as described under [Features](#features).
 #### Interaction of Indexed Properties and Grain State
 Generally, the `TGrainProperties` class is a base class of `TGrainState`, because the indexing implementation casts `TGrainState` to `TProperties` if possible.
 If there are multiple `TIIndexableGrain`s with multiple `TProperties`, then direct inheritance is not possible.
 For any `TProperties` that is not a base of `TGrainState`, the Indexing implementation creates an ephemeral `TProperties` instance and copies `TGrainState`'s property values using direct name matching.
-(Note that the application Grain does not usually create an instance of `TProperties`; rather, it populates the instance of `TGrainState` created by the `IIndexedState<TGrainState>` implementation.)
+(Note that the application Grain need not create an instance of `TProperties`; rather, it interacts with the the `IIndexedState<TGrainState>` implementation.)
 The properties of `TProperties` are then written to index storage.

 The grain state is the backing storage for properties values and will be written to persistent storage; thus, the state class (and not the properties class) must have the [Serializable] attribute.
 Additionally, because the index specifications are not relevant to the state persistence, the same state class may be used as the backing storage specification for multiple properties classes.